phanhieeus/yellow_sticky_traps_insects_detection/GETTING_STARTED.md

    - Process fewer images at once

 3. If detection quality is poor:
+   - Adjust confidence threshold (default: 0.35)
+   - Adjust IoU threshold for NMS (default: 0.45)
    - Increase training epochs
-   - Adjust confidence threshold
-   - Adjust IoU threshold for NMS
    - Use a larger model